MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

     Copilot responds with a confirmation that time entries are being created.
 It also prompts you to refresh the time entry grid to view the latest changes.

 1. Refresh the time entry grid.
+1. Each of the newly created time entries will render along with a Copilot Sparkle icon to indicate that they have been created with the help of Copilot.
-1. You can now make any necessary modifications to the draft time entries before you submit them for approval.
+1. You can then make any necessary modifications to the draft time entries before you submit them for approval.
+Any modifications made to time entry fields (including duration, external comments, task, etc) will make the Copilot Sparkle icon disappear to indicate that the entry has been modified by a person.

 > [!NOTE]
 > Copilot suggests time entries only for the current week, not for earlier weeks.
 We recommend that you use Copilot to finish logging time entries before the end of the week.